 The King George VI Chase is the highlight of the whole festival and has served some of the biggest names in the sports history.
 The race is run over 3 miles and includes 18 fences that the horses must navigate themselves over.

 It’s open to 4-year olds and up and has a minimum weight of 12st 3lb for 4yo and 11st 10lb for 5yo.
-In 2020, it will a record prize pool of £250,000 with over £142,000 of that money going to the winner, making it the most lucrative race at the Kempton Winter Festival.
+In 2020, it will a record prize pool of £200,000 with just under £114,000 of that money going to the winner, making it the most lucrative race at the meeting.